 Start planning for retirement now

 It’s never too early to plan for retirement.
-Contact your company’s human resources representative to see how you can start a 401(k) or other retirement plan.
+Contact your company’s HR representative to see how you can start a 401(k) or other retirement plan.
 Prepare to ask questions about plan features, so you know the ins and outs of your employer's retirement planning options.